rozdolsky33/certificate-expiration-monitoring/README.md

 ## Prerequisites

-To use this tool, ensure the following:

 1. **OCI Tenancy**: Access to an OCI tenancy with required permissions.
-2. **Resource Creation**: Before proceeding with group creation and policies, you must first create the required resource (e.g., an OCI Function or a Resource Scheduler) and obtain its OCID.
+   - Resource Creation: Before proceeding with group creation and policies, you must first create the required resource (e.g., an OCI Function or a Resource Scheduler) and obtain its OCID.
+2. **OCI Function Creation**:
+    - Deploy the function using OCI's Functions service.
+    - Obtain the function's OCID.
 3. **Dynamic Group Setup**:
-   - Create a dynamic group (`CertMonitoringFunc-DG`) including your function's OCID:
+    - Create a dynamic group (`CertMonitoringFunc-DG`) to include your function's OCID:
       ```text
-     ALL {resource.id = '<ocid1.fnfunc.oc1>'}
+      ANY {resource.id = '<ocid1.fnfunc.oc1...>'}
       ```
     - Create dynamic group (`ResourceScheduler-DG`) including your resource scheduler OCID:
       ```text
       ALL {resource.type='resourceschedule', resource.id ='ocid1.resourceschedule.oc1>'}
       ```
 4. **IAM Policies**:
-   - Add policies to enable the dynamic group to manage monitoring-related resources:
+    - Grant permissions to the dynamic group:
       ```text
       Allow dynamic-group CertMonitoringFunc-DG to manage metrics in compartment <compartment_name>
       Allow dynamic-group CertMonitoringFunc-DG to read functions-family in compartment <compartment_name>
       ```
    - Add a policy to enable the dynamic group to trigger OCI function
       ```text
       Allow dynamic-group ResourceScheduler-DG to manage functions-family in compartment <compartment_name>
       ```
 5. **Environment Variables**:
     - Configure the following variables for the function:
-     ```bash
-     ENDPOINT=<your_endpoint> # e.g., example.com:443
-     NAMESPACE=<namespace>   # e.g., certificate_expiration_monitoring
-     METRIC_NAME=<metric_name> # e.g., CertificateExpiryDays
-     ```
+        - `ENDPOINTS`: A comma-separated list of endpoints (e.g., `example.com,service.com`).
+        - `NAMESPACE`: The custom namespace for OCI Monitoring metrics (e.g., `CertificateMonitoring`).
+        - `METRIC_NAME`: The name of the metric to be published (e.g., `CertificateExpiryDays`).

 6. **View Custom Metrics**: After the function runs for the first time and pushes custom metrics to Monitoring, you can view the results in the Metrics Explorer by selecting the relevant `Compartment`, `Metric Namespace`, and `Metric Name`.
 7. **Create Alarms**: As the next step, create an appropriate alarm to monitor the custom metrics and configure the delivery method, such as email, to receive notifications.

 ## Features

-- **SSL Certificate Monitoring**: Automatically calculates the number of days remaining until an SSL certificate expires using the `GetDaysRemaining` function, ensuring proactive tracking of certificate validity.
+- **SSL Certificate Monitoring**:
+    - Checks the number of days remaining until the SSL certificate expires for specified endpoints.
+    - Ensures proactive monitoring to avoid service disruption.
-- **OCI Monitoring Integration**: Seamlessly publishes certificate expiration metrics to OCI Monitoring, enabling real-time visibility and analysis of SSL certificate health.
+- **OCI Monitoring Integration**:
+    - Publishes custom metrics to OCI Monitoring for real-time analysis.
-- **Resource Principals Authentications**: Leverages OCI Resource Principals for secure, hassle-free authentication, allowing the function to access and interact with OCI resources without requiring explicit credentials.
+- **Concurrent Processing**:
+    - Processes multiple endpoints in parallel to improve efficiency.
+- **Timeout Handling**:
+    - Uses context-based timeout to prevent long-running operations on unresponsive endpoints.
+- **Metrics Publication**:
+    - Publishes the metric data for each endpoint's certificate expiration.

 ## Usage Instructions

-### Local Deployment
+### Local Deployment (For Testing)

 1. Clone the repository:
    ```bash